 The contract data is loaded into the following three interface tables –

 The billing data is loaded into the below interface table –

 - VRM_BILLING_LINE_DETAILS (Billing Information)

-Once the data is loaded into the interface tables, run the "Validate Customer Contract Source Data" program.
+Once you sign in to cloud the data and personalized content is loaded and into the interface tables, run the "Validate Customer Contract Source Data" program.
 This program verifies the data into the interface table to ensure the data is all good to create the contract.
 If there are any errors, it is flagged with an error message that can be viewed and corrected using the "Correct Contract Document Errors in Spreadsheet" option.

 After validating the customer contract data in the interface tables, the next step is to run the process "Identify Customer Contracts."
 This process creates revenue contracts with performance obligations, promise details, and satisfaction events.
 It also recognizes revenue if performance obligations are satisfied through satisfaction events.

 The process "Recognize Revenue of Customer Contracts" generates the journal entries to account for the billing of performance obligations.